 - Recreational Uses.
 The use of UAS on or in University owned, rented or leased property and buildings by any person for recreational purposes is strictly prohibited.

 - Uses including Research, Teaching, Business Operations, Outreach and Third-Party Operations.
 No one may operate a UAS on or in University property or for University-related purposes not on University property without the approval of the University.
 Anyone planning to operate a UAS on or in University property, or for University-related purposes not on University property, must submit an application to operate the UAS via a process that is defined by the University.
-Applications to utilize UAS for research, teaching, business operations and third-party operations are subject to the review and approval of the University and should be submitted to the Office of the Vice Chancellor for Research or its designee.
+Applications to utilize UAS for research, teaching, business operations and third-party operations are subject to the review and approval of the University and should be submitted to the Office of Facilities and Energy Management or its designee.

 - University Authority

-The Vice Chancellor for Research is authorized to implement this policy and to delegate administrative functions necessary to assure compliance by the University community.
+The Director of Facilities and Energy Management is authorized to implement this policy and to delegate administrative functions necessary to assure compliance by the University community.

-Grievances may be directed to the Office of the Vice Chancellor for Research.
+Grievances may be directed to the Office of Facilities and Energy Management.